Elder-of-Ozone/0x7FFFFFFF/README.md

 - git pull website
 - using nginx and uwsgi

-- Need to install python-dev
+- Need to install python-dev.